programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 The two central tools are [pymarc](https://gitlab.com/pymarc/pymarc), a Python package for reading MARC records, and [pandas](https://pandas.pydata.org/), the standard Python library for tabular data.
 Several supporting libraries handle downloading and plotting.
 We introduce each tool as it becomes relevant in each stage.

 ### Technical context
 MARC (MAchine-Readable Cataloging) is a metadata standard in library catalogues.
-Developed at the Library of Congress in the 1960s and now in its MARC21 form, it is the format in which many libraries store and exchange bibliographic records.
+Developed at the Library of Congress in the 1960s and now in its MARC21 form, it is the metadata schema in which many libraries store and exchange bibliographic records.

 MARC data comes in two common serializations: a binary format defined by [ISO 2709](https://en.wikipedia.org/wiki/ISO_2709), and MARCXML, an XML representation that is easier to process with modern tools.
 This lesson works primarily with MARCXML.